-So when you think about what a branded website does for you, is that it gives you credibility.
-It allows the retailers to see what your collections are looking like, what your previous lookbooks have been.
-Even if you’re not having any commerce platform per se, you can still have a branded website that is going to be able to communicate that.
-Now, retailers are also looking for, in that branded website, an area for press, they want to see all the different places in which your brand has been featured, they want to know what events, what markets you guys are participating in, and they want to see what other stockists you’re being sold out.
-So again, even if it’s not traditional e-commerce, definitely think about a branded website as the home and hub of your brand.
+A branded website gives you credibility.
+It allows the retailers to see what your past and present collections look like.
+Even if you don’t have a commerce platform, you can still have a branded website that communicates with buyers.
+Retailers also look for a branded website for press coverage.
+They want to see the places and events where your brand has been featured, what markets your products are in, and what stockists you’re being sold to.
+A branded website serves as the home and hub of your brand.
 It is your social proof.

-Because as a niche retailer, you can be nimble and flexible.
-You have the ability to produce products that are not only on the future forefront of fashion and style but also to be able to drive home messaging and branded experiences in a way that’s fast.
-Something that you ideate two days ago can be in play and in effect through your marketing today.
-It’s very important that you take advantage and look at your own branded platform, and brand communication, and style guides, and make sure that you are pushing forward this niche cohesive messaging across all of your platforms.
+As a niche brand, you can make products that are not only at the forefront of fashion and style but also target messaging and branded experiences quickly.
+Something you thought about two days ago can be in play through your marketing today.
+It’s very important that you look at your own branded platform, brand communication, and style guides, and make sure you are niche messaging across all your platforms.

-If you’re interested in diversifying your revenue streams and you need help with a wholesale sales strategy, shoot us an email at email@example.com.
-Also, make sure you check out our white paper on “The Age of the Emerging Designer.
-This is an amazing tool and resource for those of you who are not only interested in procuring and buying new emerging brands, but also those of you guys toward new and emerging brands yourself.
-Come and find us, guys.
-We are on Instagram, Facebook, YouTube, we are where you are.
-Talk to you soon.
-Bye.
+If you’re interested in diversifying your revenue streams and you need help with a wholesale sales strategy, send Scaling Retail an email to email@example.com.
+You might also check out our white paper on “The Age of the Emerging Designer”.
+This is an amazing tool and a resource for those of you who are interested in more than procuring and buying new emerging brands.
+It is also for those moving toward new and emerging brands.
+Look for us on Instagram, Facebook, and YouTube.
+We are where you are.